Brand Identity · Web Design · Case Study

 VJC Redesign

-The Valley Justice Coalition, a non-profit organization, is dedicated to advocating for criminal justice reform and raising public awareness about reduced incarceration.
-When VJC's previous website, set up by a former member, fell short of their evolving needs, they recognized the necessity for a new webmaster.
+The Valley Justice Coalition is a non-profit organization dedicated to advocating and raising public awareness for criminal justice reform in Harrisonburg and the surrounding area.
+When VJC's previous website, set up by a former member, began to fall short of their evolving needs, they recognized the necessity for a new design and reached out for help.

 Project Overview